Manuel Fraga

-Manuel Fraga Iribarne (/es/; 23 November 1922 – 15 January 2012) was a Spanish professor and politician during the dictatorship of Francisco Franco, who was also one of the founders of the People's Alliance (AP).
-Fraga was Minister of Information and Tourism between 1962 and 1969, Ambassador to the United Kingdom between 1973 and 1975, Minister of the Interior in 1975, Second Deputy Prime Minister between 1975 and 1976, President of the People's Alliance/People's Party (PP) between 1979 and 1990 and President of the Regional Government of Galicia between 1990 and 2005.
-He was also a Member of the Congress of Deputies and a Senator.
+Manuel Fraga Iribarne (/es/; 23 November 1922 – 15 January 2012) was a Spanish professor and politician during the dictatorship of Francisco Franco, and one of the founders of the People's Alliance (Alianza Popular; AP).
+Fraga was the Minister of Information and Tourism between 1962 and 1969, Ambassador to the United Kingdom between 1973 and 1975, Minister of the Interior in 1975, Second Deputy Prime Minister between 1975 and 1976.

-Fraga's career as one of the key political figures in Spain straddles both General Francisco Franco's regime and the subsequent transition to representative democracy.
-He served as the President of the Regional Government of Galicia from 1990 to 2005 and as a Senator until November 2011.
-Fraga is also one of the Fathers of the Constitution.
+After the fall of the regime, Fraga was one of the Fathers of the Constitution and the President of the People's Alliance/People's Party (PP) between 1979 and 1990.
+He served as President of Galicia between 1990 and 2005, being a member of the Congress of Deputies and a senator until November 2011.
+A key political figures in Spain, Fraga was active during both General Francisco Franco's regime and the subsequent transition to representative democracy.

 Biography

 Early life

 Fraga was born in Vilalba, Lugo Province, Galicia.
 Trained in law, economics and political science, he began his political career in 1945, during Francisco Franco's reign.

 Fraga married Carmen Estévez Eguiagaray, whom he had met in 1945 in the Faculty of Law, on 17 January 1948.
 They had 5 children: Carmen, Isabel, José Manuel, Ignacio and Adriana.
 He also adopted Amalia.
 Aside from Spanish, Fraga also spoke French, English, Italian, German, Portuguese, Galician and Basque.